harish-kakumani08/Python_Data_Project/README.md

 - Visual Studio Code: My go-to for executing my python scripts.
 - Git & Github: Essential for version control and sharing my Python code and analysis, ensuring collaborating on files, respectively.

-# Data Preparetion and Cleanup
+# Data Preparation and Cleanup
 This section outlines the steps taken to prepare the data for analysis, ensuring accuracy and usability.

 # Import & Cleanup Data